Schwitzd/IaC-HomeK3s/README.md

 Tasks are listed in order of priority:

 - [ ] Remove all deprecated codes and files (in progress)
-- [ ] Implement KeyCloak (in progress)
+- [ ] Add observability to all workloads, included Mikrotik (in progress)
-- [ ] Add Cilium API Gateway with K8s API Gateway (TLSRoute) support
-- [ ] OpenBao replace two-hop TLS with TLSRoute
 - [ ] Evaluate Trivy standalone with its operator + Grafana dashboard
 - [ ] Gotify + alertify
 - [ ] Review `securityContext`
 - [ ] Write a desciption on all Ciliun policies and harmonize egress/ingress order and descriptions
-- [ ] Add observability to all workloads, included Mikrotik
+- [X] OpenBao replace two-hop TLS with TLSRoute
+- [X] Add Cilium API Gateway with K8s API Gateway (TLSRoute) support
+- [X] Implement KeyCloak
 - [X] Ansible task for fish `klogin` function
 - [X] Garage Tofu provider for creating buckets
 - [X] Investigate whether it makes sense to deploy a ~~**HashiCorp Vault**~~ **OpenBao**  instance: currently, all secrets are encrypted and stored directly in K3s